The Most Desired Skills for Marketing Hires in 2021

 Data analysis (42%) and marketing automation expertise (39%) continue to be the most desired skills in 2020–2021, a result unchanged from when we did the survey last year.
 These are the two skills that underpin the “digital” in “digital marketing” and it’s hard to imagine any company progressing to maturity without them.

 In particular, we’re seeing companies invest more in data than they ever have before.
 This means hiring analysts who can gain insights from data gathered from multiple sources, as well as creating data centers of excellence for managing the flow of data throughout the organization.
-All this is in service of creating and delivering the best possible customer experience, across as many digital (an non-digital) touchpoints as possible.
+All this is in service of creating and delivering the best possible customer experience, across as many digital (and non-digital) touchpoints as possible.

 Marketing automation skills are also in high demand, as companies continue to look for specialists who have the technical knowledge to operate sophisticated marketing automation platforms, but also the business know-how needed to create and optimize data-based experiences in collaboration with other customer-facing teams.

-Finally, it’s interesting to see how mainstream digital marketing skills such as SEO and paid media expertise are way down the list of desired skills.
+It’s interesting to see how mainstream digital marketing skills such as SEO and paid media expertise are way down the list of desired skills.
 This indicates that companies are more likely to outsource these activities to agencies, where it makes more economic sense for them.
 Additionally, the main vehicles for SEO and paid media (namely Google and Facebook) have made it extremely easy to operate on their platforms, making the task of search and display advertising much more intuitive and frictionless than before.
 All this indicates that these skills, while still required, don’t require the same level of specialization that they used to.

 Click here to download Altimeter’s 2020 State of Digital Marketing for more benchmarks, stats and insights on digital marketing.